 Start These Healthy Habits Now to Minimize Menopause Symptoms Later

-Eventually, every woman will go through menopause.
-Although menopause symptoms can be unpleasant, they don’t have to disrupt your life.
-In fact, there are a few things you can do in your 30s and 40s to prepare your body for the changes to come and ease your transition into this next phase.
+Most women will go through menopause, experiencing symptoms like hot flashes and trouble sleeping that come with it.
+However, you can do a few things in your 20s, 30s, and 40s to prepare your body for the changes and ease your transition into this next phase.

 What is menopause?

 Menopause occurs when a woman stops having her monthly period because her ovaries are no longer making eggs.
 You’re officially in menopause if you haven’t had your period for a year.

 Although women often experience natural menopause between ages 40 to 60, the average age for menopause is 51.5 years.
 If a woman has her ovaries surgically removed, she’ll experience “sudden” menopause after the procedure.

 There’s no way to tell precisely when natural menopause will occur.
 However, the age at which close female family members like your mother or sister experienced menopause can sometimes predict when it will happen for you.
 There are three stages of natural menopause:

 Perimenopause.
 Perimenopause typically begins two to eight years before menopause and lasts until your ovaries no longer release eggs.
 During this time, your ovaries may not release eggs regularly, gradually producing less estrogen.
 Changes in your estrogen levels may cause symptoms including: